Protamine sulfate

 Common side effects include low blood pressure, slow heart rate, allergic reactions, and vomiting.
 Allergic reactions may be severe and include anaphylaxis.
 The risk is greater in males who have had a vasectomy.
-While there is no evidence of harm from using during pregnancy it has not been well studied in this group.
+While there is no evidence of harm from use during pregnancy it has not been well studied in this group.
 Protamine works by binding with heparin.

 Protamine sulfate was approved for medical use in the United States in 1969.
 It is on the World Health Organization's List of Essential Medicines.
 It was originally made from the sperm of salmon (salmine, salmon protamine).
 It is now mainly made using recombinant biotechnology.

 Medical uses

 Protamine sulfate is usually administered to reverse the large dose of heparin administered during certain surgeries, especially heart surgery where anti-coagulation is necessary to prevent clot formation within the cardiopulmonary bypass pump apparatus.
 A dose of protamine is given, by drip administered over several minutes, once the patient is off-pump, when extracorporeal circulation and anticoagulation are no longer needed.

 It is also used in gene transfer, protein purification and in tissue cultures as a crosslinker for viral transduction.
 In gene therapy, protamine sulfate has been studied as a means to increase transduction rates by both viral and nonviral-mediated delivery mechanisms (e.g. utilizing cationic liposomes).

 Protamine is used in insulin aspart protamine and NPH insulin.